 You have to love the dynamics in the ASN.
-You should recognize the one you use and recognizing it probably don’t give it a second thought.
+The Advanced Shipment Notification can be created using several logical paths; both predictive and definitive.
+You should recognize the one you use, and recognizing it probably don’t give it a second thought.

 For those of you who don’t know the 856 Advance Ship Notice (ASN) is used to notify your customer how you will be packing and shipping their order.
 It lists the contents of a shipment, carrier information, and the shipping cartons.
 The 856 provides flexibility for you to describe the contents and configuration of a shipment at various levels of detail.
 It does other things, but the fascination for me right now is the packing configuration.

 Companies must pack their goods in boxes (For the most part).
 And even when they don’t they still often need to use an ASN.
 How we pack is determined in part by what we are packing, our ideas of efficiency, box sizes, client relationship and what is being packed.
 Some companies switch carton sizes based on client or what is being ordered.
 Often, once you arrive at the “perfect” configurations for you and your clients, you stick with it.

 • Pack all items in one carton

 • Pack one UPC code per carton (Variable UPC quantity in each carton).

 • Pack one UPC code per carton (Identical UPC quantity in all cartons)

 • Pack multiple UPC codes per carton (Identical UPC quantity in all cartons).